-Links Mentioned in the Episode
+Links Mentioned in This Episode

-- Personal Finance for PhDs: Speaking
+- Personal Finance for PhDs: Podcast Hub

 - Personal Finance for PhDs: Help Out